 Dingwall Enterprises is participating in a €2.8 million project to develop an ethics framework for non-medical research and innovation, helping to promote more responsible research engagements and enabling policymakers to make more effective use of research information.

 Robert Dingwall and Mary Byrne McDonnell, executive director of the Social Science Research Council in New York, produced the first comprehensive resource to support leaders of research teams, groups, centres or institutes.
-Together they assembled a large international team of contributors, and provided a substantial introduction and conclusion along with linking material for workshops or self-study based on the content.

 Robert Dingwall is a featured blogger for Social Science Space and an occasional contributor to The Conversation, Centre for Health and the Public Interest and Cost of Living.
 He also writes frequent guest articles for professional and trade magazines in health and social care.
 Robert is a regular contributor to local, and more occasionally to national and international, radio and TV programmes.